-Summer 2017 Programs
+Summer 2019 Social Learning Programs

 The Summer Programs combine more intensive levels of direct services with additional individualized parent education and support.
 Besides the typical elements that are part of the LUNCH Groups® School Year Program, the opportunity to work with students for sustained time periods multiple times per week typically produces more significant changes in behavior, based upon previous parent feedback and staff observations.
 Unlike our school year program, the bulk of our activities involves outings.
 This permits us to focus on individual student social skills needs in a more naturalistic, community-based manner.

 This summer we are offering three programs for ages 8-11, 11-13, and 14-17 year olds*.
 Typically we have about 12-17 students attending.
 Within the six areas identified previously (see home page), the primary goals for all groups involve active listening, following directions the first time, effective conversational skills, increased awareness of environmental hazards, accepting feedback, and effective emotional control.
 We pay attention to the cognitive, emotional, and social development for each child and adjust our goals, expectations, and strategies accordingly.